Zhijie-Yi/Zhijie-Yi.github.io/index.md

 - AI for education
 - Participatory design, Human-Centered design, Accessible design

 My current research focus is on how to enable the public to better collaborate with intelligent systems and develop more human-centered algorithms and designs.

-**I am interested in three overarching questions:**
+<br>**I am interested in three overarching questions:**

 - How to make LLM better help people design and program, and assist in design and programming education?
 - How to improve information asymmetry in the interaction between humans and intelligent systems?
 - How to lower the threshold for using intelligent systems and make them accessible to more people?